alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 already know it's true, and it doesn't need repeating.

 \*\*\*

-On one hand, the software industry pays stupidly well.
-Internships at big name companies pay $6000 or $7000 a month, well over the national average.
-On average, new grads at Berkeley get offers of over $100000 base annual salary.
-(LOOK UP THE STATS.)
-Frankly, these numbers are ridiculous.
+{: .centered }

+Let's talk about the elephant in the room: the money.

+The software industry pays stupidly well.
+Based on Berkeley Career Center surveys, the average salary for an EECS student in 2014 was $108,000.
+For a company in Silicon Valley, this actually is not that surprising, but if that salary for new grads doesn't seem slightly insane, you need to recalibrate what you know about money.

-Big name companies sell themselves by offering insane perks.
+That's not even getting into the perks.
+Companies like Google, Facebook, and LinkedIn sell themselves by offering insane perks.
 Free lunch, free dinner, we have a ball pit on campus, we have massagers on campus.
-You'll never go hungry, and by the way we have some interesting problems that need solving.
+We built a slide from the 2nd floor of the building to the ground floor, because it helps express our inner child.
+You'll never go hungry, you'll never go thirsty, and by the way we have some interesting problems that need solving, so why don't you join us?

-Or, you can work at a startup.
-Startups sell you with the dream of changing the world, or at least the dream of mkaing it rich.
+Alternatively, new grads can work at a startup.
+Come here, and you can change the world!
+Or, you can exploit a temporary inefficiency of the market and be the first one to solve it.
 We're changing how people connect with each other.
 We're changing transportation.
 Join now, and if we make it big you'll make it out like a king.